CodeF0x/pasty/README.md

   - unlisted
   - private

 > folders are not supported!
-This is due to the pasting API not processing the folder option when making the request.
+This is due to the pastebin API not processing the folder option when making the request.
 It can't be fixed within this repository

 # installation